 It is very traditional to throw confetti while the new couple exits their chapel or wedding ceremony venue, but many locations don’t allow regular confetti to be used for this purpose because it is a hassle to cleanup and bad for the environment.
-Any remaining confetti that wasn’t swept up will permeate into crevices between the concreate and remain there for many decades to come.
+Any remaining confetti that wasn’t swept up will permeate into crevices between the concrete and remain there for many decades to come.
 Though some people tried to find an alternative to confetti by using rice instead, food products can often lead to pest infestations and the rice can also harm birds.
-Fortunately, there are some eco-friendly confetti alternatives that offer all of the fun with none of the consequences, and I’ll share some of my favorite ones with you below.
+Fortunately, there are some Eco-friendly confetti alternatives that offer all of the fun with none of the consequences, and I’ll share some of my favorite ones with you below.

-Last, but not least, we have the epitome of eco-friendly confetti; biodegradable confetti.
-This is the no-compromise solution if you have your heart set on having confetti at your wedding celebration because it looks, feels, and behaves exactly like real confetti.
-The only real difference between biodegradable confetti and regular confetti is that it breaks up immediately when they come into contact with water, so they will completely disappear as soon as if rains or you can optionally spray the area down with a hose.
-Additionally, you can get biodegradable confetti in all sorts of shapes, colors, and sizes such as hearts, flowers, or even butterflies.
-All the available options coupled with the fact that it is biodegradable make it the ultimate choice for an eco-friendly confetti alternative for your wedding.
+Last, but not least, we have the epitome of Eco-friendly confetti alternatives; biodegradable confetti.
+This is the no-compromise solution if you have your heart set on having confetti at your wedding celebration.
+That’s because it looks, feels, and behaves exactly like real confetti.
+The only real difference between biodegradable confetti and regular confetti is that it breaks up immediately when they come into contact with water.
+So, they will completely disappear as soon as if rains.
+Optionally spray the area down with a hose.
+Additionally, you can get biodegradable confetti in all sorts of shapes, colors, and sizes.
+Options include hearts, flowers, or even butterflies.
+You could even use the petals from wooden roses for an extremely classy touch!
+All the available options coupled with the fact that it is biodegradable make it the ultimate choice for Eco-friendly confetti alternatives for your wedding.